jepstein-eagle/adaptable/packages/plugins/ipushpull/README.md

 3. **Pages Dropdown** - lists all the ipushpull pages in the currently selected Folder (in the Folders Dropdown).

 ### Buttons

-The Toolbar also contains 4 buttons (some are only visible if an ipushpull page has been selected):

 1. **Send Snapshot** - this will run the current report and send the data to the currently selected ipushpull page.
 This is a **one-off** action.